 Behaviour and learning

 Your child isn’t smiling and isn’t putting objects in his mouth.

 - isn’t lifting her head or has poor head control

 If you notice that your baby no longer has some of the skills he once had, you should see a child health professional.

-This short video has information about recognising and catching delays in development in newborns.
-If you suspect a delay in development, you should seek medical advice.
-There's no need to feel embarrassed if you're worried about your baby.
+This short video has information about recognising and catching development delay in newborns and babies.
+If you’re worried about your baby’s development or you suspect a delay in development, you should talk with your GP or child and family health nurse.
+There’s no need to feel embarrassed if you're worried about your baby.